crislin-rose/digital-writing-folio/README.md

 _**How do these tools shape the way you write (e.g., constrain or generate)?**_

+These tools are more generative than constraining as I free myself from all kinds of judgement, even myself, as once a piece is done I don't have any reason to reread it unless I wanted to see what I've previously written in the past.
+This lean into unseriousness gives me permission to write whatever I wanted, however I wanted, and wherever I wanted.

 _**What are curious about writing in the digital environment?**_

+This subject has led me to think more expansively as to what literature can look like and what it can do.
+From reviewing different types of electronic literature, I'm curious as to how A.I will hinder/support things like E-Lit in the future.